praekelt/numi-api/docs/index.rst

 Organizations
 *************
-Organisations comprise a set of :ref:`projects <concepts-projects>`, :ref:`teams <concepts-teams>` and :ref:`users <concepts-users>`.

-The relations between organizations and other entities is as follows:
+Organizations are the highest scope for resource ownership.
+The relations between organizations and other resources is as follows:
-  - Each project is owned by exactly one organization.
+  - Each :ref:`project <concepts-projects>` is owned by exactly one organization
-  - Each team is owned by exactly one organization.
+  - Each :ref:`team <concepts-teams>` is owned by exactly one organization
-  - Users may be members of zero or more organizations.
+  - :ref:`Users <concepts-users>` may be members of zero or more organizations
+  - Each :ref:`provider <concepts-providers>` and its :ref:`channels
+    <concepts-channels>` is contained under exactly one organization

 .. _concepts-projects: